For general guild information, please read this.

 App – Lowest priority

 We will not be using a DKP system for loot.
 Rather, people will use common sense.
+The best chance for us as a group to continue progression is for loot to be dispersed that provides the highest upgrade.
 However, loot council may be used to decide the recipient of an item where a group of members are interested.
 The decision will take into consideration attendance, performance, and size of the upgrade.

 How to Apply For the 10-Man